Histon F.C.: History

 The following season, 2006–07, saw Histon win the Conference South resulting in promotion to the Conference National.
 In 2008–09 Histon recorded their best-ever FA Cup run; after defeating League One Swindon Town 1–0 in the first round, they were drawn against Leeds United in the second round.
 The match was shown live on ITV, with Histon winning 1–0 to qualify for the third round, where they lost to Swansea City.
 In the league, the club finished third in the Conference, entering the play-offs for promotion to the Football League; however, they lost 2–1 on aggregate to Torquay United, losing 2–0 away before winning the home game 1–0.

 The 2008–09 season proved to be the high point for Histon as they finished eighteenth the following season and then bottom of the Conference in 2010–11, resulting in relegation to the Conference North.
 After two seasons of lower-mid table finishes, the club were relegated from the Conference North at the end of the 2013–14 season.
 Returning to the Southern League Premier Division, they were relegated again in 2015–16, this time to Division One Central.
 The following season saw the club suffer a second successive relegation, resulting in them returning to the Premier Division of the Eastern Counties League.
 However, they were promoted to the North Division of the Isthmian League after winning the Eastern Counties League title in 2018–19.
 At the end of the 2020–21 season they were transferred to Division One Midlands of the Northern Premier League.
-The 2021–22 season saw Histon finish in 18th position, losing the inter-step play-off to Consett and suffering relegation to step 5.
+The 2021–22 season saw Histon finish 18th, subsequently losing the inter-step play-off to Consett and suffering relegation to the Premier Division South of the United Counties League.